-Properly accredited medical schools in the Caribbean—such as the Ross University School of Medicine (RUSM)*—offer many advantages and may provide a second chance to students who missed the cut in the United States.
-Here are five reasons why going to med school in the Caribbean—particularly RUSM—may be the best option for good students determined to practice medicine.
+Accredited international medical schools offer many of the same advantages as medical schools in the United States and Canada.
+Here are five reasons why going to medical school in the Caribbean—particularly Ross Med—may be the best option for good students determined to practice medicine.

-First: A Good Education
+First: A Great Education